GeoTecINIT/nativescript-task-dispatcher/README.md

 ```

 We'll handle the rest for you :)

+> **Note**: Certain phone manufacturers include a non-stock Android layer in their phones, i.e. Samsung, Huawei, Xiaomi, to mention a few of them.
+This custom Android layer does not allow to disable battery savings by means of system APIs.
+If you're aware of that your users use devices from these brands, they will be required to adjust phone settings manually in order for the plugin to work reliably at bellow 15 minutes intervals.
+[Here](./docs/disable-android-battery-saving.md) you will find further instructions.

 > **Disclaimer**: Google regularly checks its store for apps that have declared the indicated permission.
 If you claim that your app should be whitelisted but in the end it turns out not, your app could end up banned from the Play Store.
 We advise you to thoroughly evaluate this.